Finance Canada Payments Consultative Committee

-FinPay will meet no less frequently than bi-annually.
+FinPay meets no less frequently than bi-annually.
 The frequency of meetings may be adjusted as necessary.

 Proceedings and Documents

-Finance Canada will be present at all Committee and any working group meetings and perform the secretariat duties for FinPay.
-Finance Canada will distribute meeting materials to members two weeks in advance of each meeting.
+Finance Canada is present at all Committee and any working group meetings and performs the secretariat duties for FinPay.
+Finance Canada distributes meeting materials to members two weeks in advance of each meeting.

-Minutes of meetings will be taken on a non-attribution basis and made available to all members.
+Minutes of meetings are taken on a non-attribution basis and made available to all members.
 The recorded proceedings of this Committee could be subject to Access to Information requests.

-Finance Canada will not ask members to share commercially sensitive information with the Committee, and will foreclose any discussions among members on this topic.
+Finance Canada does not ask members to share commercially sensitive information with the Committee, and will foreclose any discussions among members on this topic.

-Following the first meeting, each meeting will begin with a tour de table.
-Members will be encouraged to raise issues that should be considered by the Committee at future meetings.
+Each meeting begins with a tour de table.
+Members are encouraged to raise issues that should be considered by the Committee at future meetings.

-Members are invited to provide submissions, comments, etc. to Finance Canada at any time on payments-related issues.
+Members are invited to provide input (submissions, comments, etc.) to Finance Canada at any time on payments-related issues.